Zggis/micromouse-3d/rules/README.md

 The bridge maze has two levels and two ramps.
 The second level acts like a bridge which must be traversed to reach the goal.
 The maze is configured in such a way robots are required to travel up one ramp and down the other to reach the final goal on the first level.

 - First level is a grid of 10 x 10 cells
-- Second level is a grid of 10 x 4 cells
+- Second level is a grid of 10 x 4 cells (including ramps, see rendering for more details)
 - The goal is in the opposite corner the robot starts in on the first level
 - Ramps are in known locations with known orientations along the opposite walls robots enter the level from
 - Robots will start facing the first ramp they must traverse to reach the bridge

-[Here](bridge.STL) is a 3D rending of an example bridge maze.
+[Here](bridge.STL) is a 3D rending of an example bridge maze, including the position and orientation of its ramps.
 In this rendering, all the walls you see are those which you can assume are present if the cell is accessible.
 One wall surrounding the goal will be absent.

 - Do not make any assumptions about how the first level is divided up, or how many cells on the first level need to be traversed on either side of the bridge.
 - Rankings are determined in the same way as the pyramid event above.